Réunion fody: Taxonomy

-1765 plate showing Foudia bruante (below), which may instead be a colour morph of the red fody.
+1765 plate showing Foudia bruante (below) which was once thought to be this species, but may instead be a colour morph of the introduced red fody.

 This bird was first mentioned in a report by traveller Gabriel Dellon and a second time in 1674 by Dubois.
 The species, of which no museum specimens exist, was formally described as a new species by Anthony Cheke and Julian Pender Hume in their book Lost Land of the Dodo in 2008.

 A type of fody on Réunion was previously mentioned as Foudia bruante by Philipp Ludwig Statius Müller in the work Planches Enluminées in 1776.
 But after a hypothesis by Cheke and Hume, Foudia bruante might be just a colour morph of the red fody, which was introduced to Réunion about 100 years after the discovery of Foudia delloni.

 Description

 The Réunion fody reached roughly the size of a house sparrow.
 The head, neck, throat and the wing underparts of the breeding male were bright red.
 Back and tail were brown.
 The belly was pale.
 The head of the females and the juvenile males was brown.
 Neck and wings were red.
 The throat was pale brown.

+Delloni's 1685 description reads as follows: